gsn245/hackathon-LLMs/readme.md

 # Starting kit - LLMs

+> [!WARNING]
+> In this project, you will be interacting with OpenAI's API and large language models.
+Do not send them any sensitive or private information, from you or any of your colleagues.

 Some loose ideas:
 1. reviews papers (maybe using supervised information from OpenReview).
 Aim: comparing with the NeurIPS experiment.
 2. answers the question "has this idea been done already?" (verify with one's own previous work)